AdobeDocs/journey-optimizer-learn.en/help/challenges/loyalty-status-welcome-email-challenge.md

 Each loyalty tier receives different levels or rewards, discounts, and other special incentives as a reward for their repeat business.

 To underline the special diamond status.
-Luma wants to send a welcome email to the customers, when they reach the diamond tier.
+Luma wants to send a welcome email to customers, when they reach the diamond tier.

 ## Your Challenge